Scientific name: Clavibacter michiganensis subsp. michiganensis (Cmm)

 Distribution

-This pathogen is known to occur in tomato production areas around the world but has only sporadically caused significant production issues.
-Prior to 2015, the occurrence and distribution of bacterial canker of tomato in Minnesota was unknown.
-MDA surveys of vegetable crops have identified CMM in 17 counties in Minnesota.
+This pathogen occurs in tomato production areas worldwide but has only occasionally caused significant production issues.
+Before 2015, the occurrence and distribution of bacterial canker of tomato in Minnesota were unknown.
+Since then, the Minnesota Department of Agriculture (MDA) surveys have identified Cmm in 17 counties in Minnesota.

 Biology